dxc-technology/OSSRank/CONTRIBUTING.md

 ## Branching, and Where Changes Go

-Until a stable version of Hanlon is shipped, there is only one branch:
+Until a stable version of OSSRank is shipped, there is only one branch:
 `master`.
 All changes target that branch.

 ### Branch and Version Compatibility

-Any change to Hanlon branch should strive as much as possible to be compatible with all released versions of Hanlon.
 We want to avoid multiple incompatible versions existing as much as possible.

 Until 1.0.0 we are willing to accept backward-incompatible changes if there is no possible way around it.
 Those changes MUST provide a migration strategy and, if possible, deprecation warnings about the older functionality.

 Right now any change committed to `master` must be considered "live".